jakokerim/Meteorite-Mapping-Evaluating-the-Efficacy-and-limits-of-Static-and-Interactive-Cartography/README.md

 Regular maintenance is crucial to keep the application functional and up-to-date:

 - Update Dependencies: Periodically review and update the codebase to ensure compatibility with new versions of Folium and Streamlit.
-- Enhance Performance: Optimize the code to handle large datasets more efficiently.
-- Expand Features: Incorporate user feedback to add new functionalities and improve existing ones.

 ## Acknowledgements